whatisnuclear/website/thorium-myths.md

 only way to go.
 This gave them the technical head start that has arguably led to their dominance.
 However, when MSRs were finally given their chance in the 1950s and 60s, their (non-existent) inability to make bombs was not to blame for the cancellation.

+<h2 id="myth15">Myth #1.5: One tonne of Thorium contains as much energy as 200 tonnes of Uranium!</h2>
+<span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
+What's happening is that people are comparing thorium used in a [breeder reactor]({% link recycling.md %}) vs. uranium used in a non-breeder reactor.
+It's true that breeder reactors can get ~200x more energy out of any nuclear fuel, but this has nothing to do with uranium vs. thorium.
+It's just breeder reactors vs. non-breeders.

+In fact, uranium-238 contains about [1% more energy than Thorium-232 per mass]({% link energy-density.md %}).

 <h2 id="myth2">Myth #2: Thorium reactors never need enrichment!</h2>
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>